 Misty mornings and heavy dew are almost synonymous with autumn in my mind and so it will come as no surprise that I enjoy photographing them too.
 One particular subject is favoured by many a naturalist and photographer in these conditions; spider’s webs.
 These natural wonders are all the more spectacular when bejewelled with hundreds of tiny droplets glinting in the morning light.
 It therefore seems a particularly fitting way to start this week’s post with just such an image that I took recently.

 For some of you, I expect that spiders are not a particularly welcome sight.
 I know that as a youngster I was not at all keen on them.
-I have to say that handling spiders is still something that I don’t enjoy, but as I’ve grown to understand what incredible creatures they are, I certainly have a new found sense of wonder at their complexity and variety.
+I have to say that handling spiders is still something that I don’t always enjoy, but as I’ve grown to understand what incredible creatures they are, I certainly have a new found sense of wonder at their complexity and variety.

 For example, while all spiders produce silk in one form or another, some can create up to seven different types to perform different functions from the obvious web to capture prey, to gossamer for dispersal of young on the wind and delicate cocoons for their precious eggs.
 In this next image, you can see a Marbled Orb Weaver (Araneus marmoreus) using a thicker type of silk to immobilise the prey that has become tangled in her web, in this case a wasp.